GoogleCloudDataproc/cloud-dataproc/notebooks/README.md

 Google Cloud Dataproc allows you use Jupyter Notebooks on your cluster by enabling the Jupyter component and component gateway.

-This folder contains example notebooks for using Spark with BigQuery and Google Cloud Storage
+This folder contains example notebooks for using Spark with BigQuery Storage and Google Cloud Storage, and other common use cases.

-## Installing Jupyter or JupyterLab on Dataproc
+### Create Dataproc Cluster with Jupyter

+These notebooks are designed to be run on Google Cloud Dataproc.

+Follow the links below for instructions on how to create a Dataproc Cluster with the Juypter component installed.

 * [Tutorial - Install and run a Jupyter notebook on a Dataproc cluster](https://cloud.google.com/dataproc/docs/tutorials/jupyter-notebook)
 * [Blog post - Apache Spark and Jupyter Notebooks made easy with Dataproc component gateway](https://medium.com/google-cloud/apache-spark-and-jupyter-notebooks-made-easy-with-dataproc-component-gateway-fa91d48d6a5a)